Kaedrin/warhammer-mod-manager/README.md

 The new mod manager for Warhammer 2 is a rework of the Rome 2 mod manager by MitchTWC.
 Featuring new file parsing, conflict resolution, data file assessment, profile management, and other rewrites this tool is on it's way to be being rewritten from the ground up in a 2.0 version which will allow support for Warhammer 3 and potentially other Total War games as well as limited Steam integration.

-## Bug Fixes for v1.4.1:
-- [x] Code to handle content folder restored (released too quickly to go to dinner, sorry folks!)

-## Bug Fixes for v1.4:
+## Changes and Bug Fixes for v1.5:
-- [x] Non-Warhammer 2 games have been disabled to prevent issues until support for them is added in either this line or the 2.0 line
-- [x] Data path option under information now mentions that revert will delete the application preferences so that you can restart the application and have it scan for a new install location.
-- [x] Revert now deletes the application preference and the user.script.txt file
+- [x] Closing KMM deletes the user.script.txt file (assists mod authors with developing scripts)
+- [x] Clean Data button added (with confirmation) - this will remove all mods from your Data folder.
+Mods that have no been updated yet will have to be re-downloaded
+- [x] Warhammer 1 support added
-- [x] New way of handling settings implemented which should improve their reliability
+- [x] Thrones of Britannia support added
-- [x] Bug in old settings handling fixed which should take care of the issue where it couldn't find the .exe and you had to manually delete the application preferences at times.
-- [x] Steam files added but integration disabled for now, waiting for the update on the 31st.
+- [x] KMM now checks to see if War2, War1, and Throb are installed at start and enables/disables their menu item appropriately
+- [x] Application settings have been moved to \AppData\Roaming\Kaedrin Mod Manager
-- [x] "Last Used Mods" Profile now works again
+- [x] Profiles are now saved by game
+- [x] Importing a profile now shows up in the Profiles selection list without having to click Refresh
 - [x] Content folder now keeps the .pack file for steam integration but a copy to data unless a newer filestamp is found (ie, the user has altered the file on their own).
-Version 1.5 will flag this file is being altered and an update being available from the author.
+Version 1.6 will flag this file is being altered and an update being available from the author.

+## Known Issue: Existing Warhammer 2 profiles will need to be imported manually from the \AppData\Roaming\The Creative Assembly\Warhammer2\scripts folder

+You can manually copy them from the \AppData\Roaming\The Creative Assembly\Warhammer2\scripts folder to the \AppData\Roaming\Kaedrin Mod Manager\Profiles\Warhammer2 folder

 ## Changes due to the new Creative Assembly Launcher/Mod Manager:

 Due to a change in the Creative Assembly Launcher/Mod Manager and how it handles .pack files, I've added new code to handle this and make it mod friendly again.
 The CA Launcher now uses both the \Steam\steamapps\workshop\content and \Steam\steamapps\common\Total War WARHAMMER II\data folder for mods.
 Any mods that have been added or updated since the new CA Launcher was released have been switched to use the new Content folder and the .pack file will ONLY be found there by default.
 So mod developers/users who are looking for their files and can't find them... that's where they dissapeared to.

-In order to keep it easy for developers to open mods with PFM/RPFM and for the KMM to see all of the mods in a single place, I've added code to move all of the mods out of the content folder and in to the data folder.
+In order to keep it easy for developers to open mods with PFM/RPFM and for the KMM to see all of the mods in a single place, I've added code to copy all of the mods out of the content folder and in to the data folder.
 The files are left in the content folder once this happens (and the old format .bin files are also removed to save space and speed up the process).
 Any time a mod is updated it will be downloaded like normal.
 If the "last modified" timestamp on your data folder is newer than the one in content, the file will not be updated so users who modify the works of a mod developer should rename the work in order to ensure getting future updates.
-I'll be working to cache this out in an xml file to speed the process up more for the v1.5 update.
+I'll be working to cache this out in an xml file to speed the process up more for the v1.6 update.

 **WARNING If you see the CA launcher download any files, once it is finished downloading you need to click the refresh button in the KMM in order for the KMM to move those new and/or updated mods to the data folder.
 The refresh button will scan the content folder again and display any newly subscribed mods in the list as usual.**